-Fauquier County's Area Median Income and Income Limits are determined by the Washington DC Metropolitan Statistical Area (MSA).
-This chart demonstrates how counties with suburban and rural pockets, as well as census tracts with median incomes below \$75,000, are affected by the high incomes of neighboring metro areas.

-5 Shenandoah County is outside of its closest MSA, which is the Winchester, VA MSA.
+Note: Fauquier County's AMI and Income Limits are determined by the Washington DC MSA.
+This chart demonstrates how counties with suburban and rural pockets, as well as Census tracts with median incomes below \$75,000, are affected by the high incomes of neighboring metro areas.
+Shenandoah County, in contrast, is outside of its closest MSA, which is the Winchester, VA MSA.